Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 You can also _drag_ values to or from a VisualPropertyMenuItem to transfer values.

-You can drag a Color to or from from the Color Editor or from a Color Palette and drop onto any area which takes a Color.
+You can drag a Color to or from the Color Editor or from a Color Palette and drop onto any area which takes a Color.

-The basic mechanics of this are descrobed in files 'https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-UI/blob/main/VisualMetaPropGist.md' and 'https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/DragAndDrop.md'
+The basic mechanics of this are described in files 'https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-UI/blob/main/VisualMetaPropGist.md' and 'https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/DragAndDrop.md'

 Also included is the package 'Morphic-Packager'.
 Note the "save me as a Package" menu item.
-This lets you save a composit Morph (one with submorphs) as a Package which in turn requires the packages which contain the code implementing the composit Morph.
+This lets you save a composite Morph (one with submorphs) as a Package which in turn requires the packages containing the code implementing the composite Morph.

-One can then go to a base image and "Feature require:" the created Package whose initializer restores the saved composit Morph.
+One can then go to a base image and "Feature require:" the created Package whose initializer restores the saved composite Morph.